the-dataface/figma2html/README.md

 #### Run plugin

-From searchbar:
+From the quick actions bar:

-1. `cmd + /` to open the searchbar
+1. `cmd + /` to open the quick actions bar
-2. typing `figma2html` and hit enter on the plugin
+2. Type `figma2html` and hit enter on the plugin

 From menu:

 1. From Figma's top menu: `Plugins` > `Development` > `figma2html`

+From resources:

+1. `shift + I` top open the resources panel
+2. Click `Plugins`
+3. Search for `figma2html` and click run

 ## Instructions